MKstarFromSwitch/nostalgic-ores/README.md

 # Nostalgic Ores

+--- PROJECT WAS DISCONTINUED ---
+No commits after this one will be pushed.
+Reason: Vanilla Tweaks already has this.

 This resource pack for Minecraft: Java Edition 1.21.4 reverts all ore textures to the old ones.

 Most of the imported ores were from 1.8.9, and some were from 1.16.